Pharrell Completed The First Step To Becoming A Human Candy Corn

 Celebrity men seem to have an affinity for transforming themselves into sugary treats.
 While he certainly wasn't the first musician to dye his locks, SisQó's signature marshmallow creme 'do is the first to come to mind.
 Then, you have Zayn's jaunt as a walking cone of cotton candy, Jared Leto's experiment as a candy apple, and, of course, the many times in which Justin Bieber has looked like a corn on the cob.

-Now, Pharrell has thrown his hat — has anyone seen that obnoxiously large piece of headwear, btw? — into the culinary-colour ring by debuting an orange head of hair.
+Now, Pharrell has thrown his hat — has anyone seen that obnoxiously large piece of headwear, btw? — into the culinary-color ring by debuting an orange head of hair.

 Advertisement